 The mermaid has been an alluring figure from ancient art to modern pop culture, and some women want to go one step further towards actually becoming a siren.
 The want a mermaid tail they can actually swim in.

-There are a lot of options to help you express your inner mermaid not just in appearance, but with a functional tailfin!
+There are a lot of options to help you express your inner mermaid with a functional tailfin!
 These range from very basic flippers to extremely detailed but water-suitable costumes (referred to in the industry as "swimmable").

 Please bear in mind that even costumes that can be submerged may not be suitable for all people and environments.
 Please play safe!

 The most famous mermaids with fully swimmable tails are the professional mermaids of Weeki Wachee Springs.
 They perform a full underwater show 365 days a year, and also appear in a rather glamorous calendar.

 This attraction has been open since 1947.
 It captures how the mermaid encompassed wholesome innocence and pin-up beauty in one perfect aquatic package.
 However, most commentator thought things were getting a little out of when the show was added to the Homeland Security watchlist of potential sites that might be targeted by terrorists,

 A tail can also be a more meaningful addition, a form of effortless mobility that a person might have lost on land through injury or disability.